hphelion/documentation/commercial/GA1/ceph/commercial.ceph-helion-openstack-ceph-storage-administration.md

 	ceph auth add {osd} {--in-file|-i} {path-to-osd-keyring}

-To list the cluster’s keys and their capabilities, execute the following:
+To list the cluster's keys and their capabilities, execute the following:

 	ceph auth list